rojekabc/projewski-bitcoin/README.md

 # Projewski-Bitcoin

 This project is the set of Java Libraries and Appications, which are helpfull in observe and manage bitcoin and other alt-coins.
+Current project applcation, projewski-portfolio, has following features:
+* add / remove watchers to exchange to observe coins
+* add / remove transactions, which we wish to observe and use "stop win" (target alarm), "stop loose" (stop alarm), "moving stop" (move stop alarm)
+* works as a terminal application, which uses Ansi (color linux terminal by default, windows with, for example, git-bash application)
+* store last user configuration in the JSON file and loads it, when application starts again
+* watch BitBay exchange

 ## Getting started